 One metric of the Forensic Laboratory casework output is the amount of time it takes for a case to be completed following submission.
-As illustrated in Figure 9, 31% of cases submitted to the Laboratory Division in 2019 were completed within 60 days of submission, which was consistent with 2017 and 2018.
+As illustrated in Figure 9, 62% of cases submitted to the Laboratory Division in 2020 were completed within 60 days of submission, which is double that of 2019.